paladin-t/b8/docs/workshop.md

 ## Sharing via Workshop

-You can share your creative disk with the Steam community via Workshop, subscribe to play other people's game and program, and discuss or comment on any creation.
+You can share your creative disk with the Steam community via Workshop, subscribe to play others' game and program, and discuss or comment on any creation.

+Notice to close any external editors that opening the source disk you are intending to push, pull, etc.

 ### Submitting

 To submit a new disk to Workshop, select it, then click `Community`, `Workshop`, `Push`.
-You will be prompted to fill in some information as following:
+It will prompt you to fill in some information as following:

 ![](imgs/workshop_submit.png)

-Recommended to use good looking preview, choose proper genre, and write necessary introduction and notes to help people to get better acquainted with your submission.
+It's recommended to use good looking preview, choose proper genre, and write necessary introduction and notes to help others to get better acquainted with your submission.
 Then click the `Push` button to submit it, with agreeing to the terms of service.
 You may edit submitted information in browser later, including changing description, chaging visibility, updating preview images and videos, etc.

 ### Subscribing

-Use any browser to explore the entire [BASIC8 Workshop](http://steamcommunity.com/app/767240/workshop/) on Steam to make subscriptions:
+Use any browser to explore the [BASIC8 Workshop](http://steamcommunity.com/app/767240/workshop/) on Steam to make subscriptions:

 ![](imgs/workshop_subscribe.png)